 Louis Kid, 65, is a George Daly resident who is aided with a walker.
 Kid had only been homeless for a month when he spoke to City Limits, his first time.in the shelter system.
 He had a stroke that hindered his ability to work and was evicted from his apartment in Harlem.
 “Life happens,” he says.
 He thinks the George Daly house is fine, but has only spent time in two shelters; the other, the Bellevue men’s shelter on 30th Street, where many men are housed temporarily after intake, was far worse.
 The difference is notable.
 “You want to know the worst shelter?,” Kid says.
 “Bellevue.
 Night and day.”

-Bellevue Shelter and the HRA Men’s intake on 30th street sit by the West Side Highway and across the street from NYU Presbyterian Hospital and a block over from Bellevue Hospital.
+Bellevue Shelter and the HRA Men’s intake on 30th street sit by the FDR Drive and across the street from NYU Presbyterian Hospital and a block over from Bellevue Hospital.
 Most men are housed temporarily at Bellevue’s shelter after going through intake in the same building.

 A dedicated HRA police force with a van monitors the sidewalk in front of the shelter, eyeing everyone who comes and goes.
 Shelter residents complain that about the heightened security; they pass through metal detectors and submit to a wand search by the shelter’s security staff.

 The building has a long list of repair needs.
 Department of Buildings records show numerous complaints and violations for broken elevators and water leaks.
 A recent complaint said there are “several problems with the only 2 elevators,” with one not working and the other with rattling, vibrating and overcrowding.
 Shelter residents outside of Bellevue who spoke to City Limits confirmed that one of the elevators has been broken for months and that an alternate elevator functions but can only be accessed by walking up one floor.

 A violation from April 26th reads “failure to maintain building in code-complaint manner, constant flow of water in the cellar.”